swiss-territorial-data-lab/proj-qalidar/README.md

 # Project Quality Assessment of LiDAR data

 **POSSIBLE TODOS TO POLISH THE CODE AND README**
+- I left the class_equialence for VD and swisstopo, which was used for the creation of the last zone at the border between VD and NE.
+This is more for development purpose and I would actually remove it for the final deployment.
 - Make the textual descript for the description in shapefile shorter (this is set in constant.py).
 - Change the script 'change_detection.py' so that it use multiprocessing and run multiple tiles at once instead of one by one in the for loop (I have never done this so don't know exactly what's the best way of implementing it)
 - Implement a new field in the clustered detection with the proportion of each criticality number (for ex. : #9:25%, #10:25%, #12:50%)